amcpeek/EngineeringAsyncChallenge/Front_End_Challenge/my-app/RUNBOOK.md

 # Instructions:

-- I ran the following command in the terminal to download the React for Typescript package:
+* I ran the following command in the terminal to download the React for Typescript package:
-- npx create-react-app my-app --template typescript
+* npx create-react-app my-app --template typescript
+## To Start:
+* In the terminal:
+* npm install
+* npm start

 # Notes: